-Scott’s Ilford 400 Film Recipe for Nikon Z
+Scott’s Ilford 400 Film Recipes for Nikon Z

-Today I am sharing my first Flexible Picture Control for Nikon Z cameras.
-It was specifically developed to be used on the Nikon Zf alongside the new Film Grain feature that came with firmware 3.0.
+Today I am sharing my first Picture Controls for Nikon Z cameras.
+These were specifically developed to be used on the Nikon Zf alongside the new Film Grain feature that came with firmware 3.0.

-Once downloaded, copy the file to your camera’s SD card.
-Navigate to Camera > Manage Picture Control > Load/Save to get it assigned into a custom slot.
+Once downloaded, copy the files to your camera’s SD card.
+Navigate to Camera > Manage Picture Control > Load/Save to get them assigned into custom slots.

 • Film Grain - turned ON and set to Medium 2